BloomTech-Labs/Labs25-SaverLife-TeamA-be/README.md

 ![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)

 # SaverLife
-This repo contains a Node.js backend which is part of a financial tracker app built for the non-profit organization SaverLife.
+This repo contains a Node.js backend which is part of a financial tracker app built for the non-profit organization SaverLife, which can be located at https://a.saverlife.dev.
 The app is also comprise dof a React/Redux frontend application [(repo)](https://github.com/Lambda-School-Labs/Labs25-SaverLife-TeamA-fe), a Data Science backend [(repo)](https://github.com/Lambda-School-Labs/Labs25-SaverLife-TeamA-ds), and a React Native frontend that's being finalized.
 You can find the frontend deployed using AWS Amplify [here](https://a.saverlife.dev), the backend deployed using Heroku [here](https://saverlife-a-api.herokuapp.com/), and the DS API deployed using AWS Elastic Beanstalk [here](http://saverlife-a.eba-atdfhqrp.us-east-1.elasticbeanstalk.com/).

 ## Contributors